vnpy/vnpy/README_ENG.md

     bash install.sh

-## user's guidance
+## User's Guide

-1. in[SimNow](http://www.simnow.com.cn/)registeredCTPSimulation account，And[This page](http://www.simnow.com.cn/product.action)Get the code and brokers trading market server address。
+1. Register a CTP Demo account at [SimNow](http://www.simnow.com.cn/) and get the broker code and the trading quotes server address at [this page](http://www.simnow.com.cn/product.action).

-2. in[vn.pyCommunity Forum](https://www.vnpy.com/forum/)Register forVN Stationaccount password（Forum account password that is）
+2. Register at [vn.py community forum](https://www.vnpy.com/forum/) to get the VN Station account password (the forum account password is)

-3. start upVN Station（installationVNCondaAfter automatically create a shortcut on the desktop），Enter your login account and password on step
+3. Launch VN Station (a shortcut will be created automatically on your desktop after installing VN Studio), enter the account password from the previous step and login

-4. Click the bottom**VN Trader Lite**Push button，Start your transaction！！！
+4. Click on the **VN Trader Lite** button at the bottom and start your trading!

-note：
+Attention.

-* inVN TraderDo not turn off the process of runningVN Station（It will automatically exit）
+* Please do not close VN Station during the running of VN Trader (it will exit automatically)
-* If you need the flexibility to configure quantitative trading application components，please use**VN Trader Pro**
+* For flexible configuration of quantitative trading application components, please use **VN Trader Pro**

-## Script
+## Script Run

-In addition to onVN StationGraphical way outside to start，You can also create any directoryrun.py，The following sample code is written：
+In addition to the graphical start-up method based on VN Station, you can also create run.py in any directory and write the following sample code.

 ```Python
 from vnpy.event import EventEngine